Alex-Dobrynin/Controls.UserDialogs.Maui/readme.md

 1. I'm getting a nullreferenceexception when using loading.
     * This happens when you run loading (or almost any dialog) from the constructor of your page or viewmodel.
 The view hasn't been rendered yet, therefore there is nothing to render to.

+2. I'm getting a crash if I don't set some property or argument.
+    * Project is build using ```<Nullable>enable</Nullable>```, it means that if property or argument is not marked as nullable it must be set up.

-2. Navigating while inside of a loading/progress dialog causes exceptions or the progress no longer appears properly
+3. Navigating while inside of a loading/progress dialog causes exceptions or the progress no longer appears properly
     * Hide the progress dialog before navigating

-3. I don't like the way X method works on platform Y
+4. I don't like the way X method works on platform Y
     * No problems.
 Override the implementation like below.
 Note: this is a partial class which has shared and platform specific realizations

     ```csharp
     public class MyCustomUserDialogs : Controls.UserDialogs.Maui.UserDialogImplementation